-Foreign aid is once again on the chopping block in President Trump’s proposed 2019 budget.
-Earlier we covered the ins and out of foreign aid, and why we believe cuts to US foreign aid in particular are a bad idea.
-Now let’s take a look at who receives the most foreign aid, and how the US is contributing to much-needed development and humanitarian aid around the world.
+Foreign aid is once again on the chopping block in the proposed 2019 budget from the White House.
+Elsewhere, we’ve covered the ins and outs of foreign aid and why we believe cuts to US funding in particular are a bad idea.
+Now let’s take a look at who receives the most foreign aid from the American taxpayer, and how the US is contributing to much-needed development and humanitarian aid around the world.

 But first, a refresher on foreign aid…

 So what do we mean when we say “foreign aid”?
 Foreign aid, despite its strong association with the federal budget, isn’t just money.
-As we’ve described before, it’s anything that one country gives to or provides for the benefit of another country.
-Usually that’s money, but it can also include goods, such as food, or technical support.
+It’s anything that one country gives to or provides for the benefit of another country.
+Usually that’s money, but it can also include goods, such as food or technical support.